jqueguiner-gladia/gladia/src/venv-builder/README.md

 ```

 A custom environment can inherit from templates (see [this folder](src/venv-builder/envs)).\
-Templates contains multiple package related to either a modality (i.e image) or a package (i.e pytorch).
-Templates are useful to build custom environment without having to list each packages each time.
+Templates contain multiple package related to either a modality (i.e image) or a package (i.e pytorch).
+Templates are useful to build custom environment without having to list each package every time.

 Note : a custom environment must have either a conda-forge dependency, a pip dependency or a inherit value.